quakish/quakommon/Readme.txt

  - urtentities.ent | Definition file for entities used in urt.
 Updated and optimized for urt 4.3
  - urtobjects.ent | Definition file for weapon/item entities used in urt.
 Updated and optimized for urt 4.3
  - measurment.def | Definition file including useful measurement sizes that can help with mapping.
 Includes much more useful and correct info then the old measurment.def
+ - build_menu | A default build_menu with -noob included
  - common.shader + Textures | Common shaders with updated editor textures.
 Textures are aimed at giving a clean look while giving useful size indications.
 Common.shader/Textures folder also includes:
  - Separated common and common_rare to easily sort shaders more commonly used.
 (You can freely swap sorting by adding or removing '_rare' in the .shader)